 2) Back pain at the lumbar puncture site.

 3) Radicular pain that is most frequently referred to the lower extremities.
 The onset of the pain at the time of needle insertion is a sign of nerve root irritation.
 In such cases, withdraw the needle and change the direction of needle insertion.

 2. Other (rare): Paraplegia caused by epidural hematoma (usually seen in patients who have received anticoagulants shortly before or after lumbar puncture); brain herniation into the foramen magnum (in patients with cerebral edema, tumor causing increased ICP, or large subarachnoid hemorrhage; this complication is frequently fatal); subarachnoid and/or subdural hemorrhage; injury to spinal ligaments or the vertebral periosteum; acute bacterial vertebral osteomyelitis; abscess; epidermoid cyst; sixth nerve palsy from a sudden decrease in ICP, which may result in traction of the sixth nerve.

 Patient Preparation Top

-2. Assess the platelet count, INR, aPTT, and correct if abnormal.
-If the patient is treated with anticoagulants, discontinue them (see Table 3.1-6).
+3. Assess the platelet count, INR, aPTT, and correct if abnormal.
+If the patient is treated with anticoagulants, discontinue them (see table 3.1-6).

-4. Place the patient in the lateral decubitus position, close to the edge of the examination table, with the patient’s back facing you.
-Lower limbs should be flexed at knees and hips, knees pulled against the abdomen, head at maximum flexion towards the knees (Figure 17.6-1).
+5. Place the patient in the lateral decubitus position, close to the edge of the examination table, with the patient’s back facing you.
+Lower limbs should be flexed at knees and hips, knees pulled against the abdomen, head at maximum flexion towards the knees (fig. 21.9-1).
 Avoid excessive flexion of the spine; it should form a single line in one plane.
 The back and shoulders should be aligned in a plane perpendicular to the table.
 The procedure can also be done in a cooperative patient in a sitting position and under fluoroscopic guidance in a prone position.